12 Bear Safety Tips • How To Hike In Bear Country

 Watch how the trail progresses and think about headwinds, running water, trail bends, or dense vegetation.
 A hiking trail is the easiest way to navigate thick vegetation, and bears will use hiking trails too!
 Exercise caution when your chances of startling a bear increase.
 This is best done by making noise when a bear may not hear, smell, or see you coming along the trail.

-Do not assume that bear will see you first.
+Do not assume that the bear will see you first.
 Bears sleep for half the year, so they have a limited time to eat a massive amount of food.
-You may not break a bear’s focus from a food source.
+Meaning you may not break a bear’s focus from a food source.

 Make Noise On The Trail